WebStars-GmbH/Issue-Tracking-Application/README.md

-## Contributing
+## Developing

-Contributions are always welcome!
-Please read the following instructions before making any changes:
+If you want to modify the application in a codeeditor, you can do so by following these steps:

 1. Make sure you have a GitHub account.
 2. Fork the repository on GitHub.